 \subsection{Lalonde evaluation with continuous treatment}

-To explore the behavior of permutation weighting under continuous treatment regimes with irregularly distributed data, we turn to the data of \citep{lalonde1986evaluating} and, in particular, the Panel Study of Income Dynamics observational sample (discarding all treated units from the sample and retaining only the experimental control units).
-This dataset has been used productively as a means of evaluating the performance of methods for observational causal inference \citep{dehejia1999causal}.
-In particular, the useful properties of this data are that: (i) treatment effects are known due to the existence of an experimental benchmark \citep{lalonde1986evaluating}, (ii) covariate data is sufficient to believe causal identification may be plausible (but arguments over the precise form of this identification are subject to debate as in \citep{smith2005does}), (iii) units in the experiment are very different to those in the observational sample, and (iv) the data are highly non-ellipsoidal, consisting of point-masses and otherwise irregular distributions.
-Following the simulation study in \citep{diamond2013genetic}, we simulate a nonlinear process determining assignment of units to dosage level and, then, to outcome based on observed covariates.
+To explore the behavior of permutation weighting under continuous treatment regimes with irregularly distributed data, we turn to the data of \citet{lalonde1986evaluating}, and in particular, the Panel Study of Income Dynamics observational sample of 2915 units (discarding all treated units from the sample and retaining only the experimental control units).
+Our evaluation is based around the differences between the experimental control group and the observational control group, which are known to differ greatly based on observed covariates~\citep{smith2005does}.
+The covariates in this data are highly non-ellipsoidal, consisting of point-masses and otherwise irregular distributions.
+Following the simulation study in \citet{diamond2013genetic}, we simulate a nonlinear process determining assignment of units to dosage level and, then, to outcome based on observed covariates.
 The treatment process is made to behave similarly to real-world data by estimating a random forest to predict presence in the experimental / observational sample as a function of observed covariates.
-Dosage is then a quartic function of that predicted score as well as the nonlinear function determining treatment assignment in \citep{diamond2013genetic} (for full details, see appendix~\ref{app:lalonde_dgp}).
+Predicted values from this model are denoted as $\hat{g}(X)$.
+Dosage is then a quartic function of that predicted score as well as the nonlinear function determining treatment assignment in \citet{diamond2013genetic}.
 The shape of the true dose-response function is similarly a quartic function of dose.